 There was a gas fireplace, separate shower area, closet space, mini-fridge, and many other things to make our stay more pleasant.
 Heron Cay B&B is a few blocks from downtown Mount Dora and within walking distance.

 5. Gorgeous Parks

-Mount Dora has quite a few great city parks to enjoy a natural setting.
-Evans Park is one of the most popular with locals and visitors, and Gilbert Park being another.
+Mount Dora has many great city parks to enjoy a natural setting.
+Evans Park is among the most popular with locals and visitors, and Gilbert Park is another.
 My favorite was Palm Island Park, with several rugged nature paths and a savvy raised platform over the water’s edge.
-We saw lots of fishermen there and the fish were hitting!
+We saw lots of fishermen there, and the fish were hitting!
 Keep your eyes peeled for birds and gators.